magicleap/developer-portal-docs/docs/api-ref/api/Modules/group___audio/group___audio_defs/group___audio_output/group___audio_input/group___input_analysis.md

   * None

 Creates a spectral analysis, initializes its connection to the device microphones as the audio data source, and returns a handle in the 'out_handle' argument.
 The 'target' argument specifies the type of spectral analysis, which implies the type of audio content to be analyzed.
 Spectral analysis results are returned in the [MLAudioSpectralAnalysis](/api-ref/api/Modules/group___audio/group___audio_defs/group___def_acoustics/group___def_analysis/struct_m_l_audio_spectral_analysis.md) struct, which contains a time window of spectral analysis values.
-Results may be acquired either on a polling basis by calling MLAudioGetSpectralAnalysis, or via a callback set by the optional 'callback' argument of this function.
+Results may be acquired either on a polling basis by calling MLAudioGetSpectralAnalysis, or via a callback set by the optional 'callback' argument of this function, triggered whenever new values are available.
+Cleanup of [MLAudioSpectralAnalysis](/api-ref/api/Modules/group___audio/group___audio_defs/group___def_acoustics/group___def_analysis/struct_m_l_audio_spectral_analysis.md) passed in the optional callback is handled by the ml_audio library; the caller is not responsible for deallocating memory if the callback is used.